-I took an earth sciences class my first year of university.
+I took a geography class my first year of university.

 I didn’t really want to, but it was one of those annoying “context credits” you had to take in order to graduate.

 It ended up being one of the highest marks I ever got in university.

 Yet to this day...
 I know nothing about geography.
 To be honest, I don’t even remember what we covered.
 Rocks?
 Volcanoes?
 Who knows.

 I aced the course.
 But learned absolutely nothing.
 Why?
 Because all I did was memorize the practice tests right before an exam.